Kentish plover

-Charadrius alexandrinus has a large geographical distribution, ranging from latitudes of 10º to 55º, occupying North Africa, both mainland, such as Senegal, and island, such as the Cape Verde archipelago, Central Asia, for example alkaline lakes in China, and Europe, including small populations in Spain and Austria.
+The Kentish plover has a large geographical distribution, ranging from latitudes of 10º to 55º, occupying North Africa, both mainland, such as Senegal, and island, such as the Cape Verde archipelago, Central Asia, for example alkaline lakes in China, and Europe, including small populations in Spain and Austria.
 Some populations are migratory and often winter in Africa, whereas other populations, such as various island populations, do not migrate.
 Its common English name comes from the county of Kent, where it was once found, but it has not bred in Britain since 1979.

 Kentish plovers are ground-nesting birds, often with a preference for low, open, moist nesting sites away from thick vegetation and human activity.
 They use a number of materials to build their nests, mainly consisting of shells, pebbles, grass and leaves in a small scrape in the ground.
 Like most plovers, the Kentish plovers are predominantly insectivores, feeding on a large range of arthropods and invertebrates depending on the environment, by using a run and stop method.

 Taxonomy

-The Kentish plover is in a state of taxonomic flux.

-Until 2009, the Kentish plover species was universally thought to include the North American snowy plover species, however a novel genetic research paper suggested that they were in fact separate species.
-In July 2011, the International Ornithological Congress (IOC), and the American Ornithologists' Union (AOU) pronounced the snowy plover as a separate species Charadrius nivosus.

-The white-faced plover (Charadrius dealbatus) was also split and a paper was published about a possible split from the Kentish plover, the Hanuman plover.

-Hanuman plover

-The subspecies Charadrius alexandrinus seebohmi was proposed to be split as the Hanuman plover, in December 2020.
-The discoverers stated in a webinar that the scientific name will likely not be Charadrius seebohmi.
-It was named after the chain of islands along the Palk Strait, said to be built by Hanuman, the monkey god in Hinduism.
+The Kentish plover was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Charadrius alexandrinus.
+Linnaeus based his account on the description of a bird from Egypt by the Swedish naturalist Fredrik Hasselqvist that had been published in 1757.
+In 1801 the ornithologist John Latham coined the binomial name Charadrius cantianus for the species (now a junior synonym) and introduced the English name "Kentish plover" as his specimens had been shot near the town of Sandwich in Kent.
+A molecular phylogenetic study published in 2022 found that Charadrius was paraphyletic.
+The genus was therefore split and a clade that included the Kentish plover was moved to the genus Anarhynchus that had previously only contained the wrybill.

+The North American snowy plover was formerly treated as a subspecies of the Kentish plover.
+However, a study published in 2009 found that they were in fact distinct enough to be treated as separate species.
+In 2023 it was proposed that the subspecies seebohmi of southern India and Sri Lanka should be elevated to full species status.
+The English name of Hanuman plover was suggested based on the mythology of the monkey god Hanuman who built a bridge between India and Lanka in the epic Ramayana.